michael2012z/BitBible/markdown/KJV/files/Isa.md

 30. Even the youths shall faint and be weary, and the young men shall utterly fall:

-31. But they that wait upon the Lord shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; and they shall walk, and not faint.renew: Heb. change
+31. But they that wait upon the Lord shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; and they shall walk, and not faint.

 ## Isaiah 41

 1. Keep silence before me, O islands; and let the people renew their strength: let them come near; then let them speak: let us come near together to judgment.

-2. Who raised up the righteous man from the east, called him to his foot, gave the nations before him, and made him rule over kings? he gave them as the dust to his sword, and as driven stubble to his bow.the righteous…: Heb. righteousness
+2. Who raised up the righteous man from the east, called him to his foot, gave the nations before him, and made him rule over kings? he gave them as the dust to his sword, and as driven stubble to his bow.

-3. He pursued them, and passed safely; even by the way that he had not gone with his feet.safely: Heb. in peace
+3. He pursued them, and passed safely; even by the way that he had not gone with his feet.

 4. Who hath wrought and done it, calling the generations from the beginning?
 I the Lord, the first, and with the last; I am he.

 5. The isles saw it, and feared; the ends of the earth were afraid, drew near, and came.

-6. They helped every one his neighbour; and every one said to his brother, Be of good courage.Be…: Heb.
-Be strong
+6. They helped every one his neighbour; and every one said to his brother, Be of good courage.

-7. So the carpenter encouraged the goldsmith, and he that smootheth with the hammer him that smote the anvil, saying, It is ready for the sodering: and he fastened it with nails, that it should not be moved.goldsmith: or, founderhim…: or, the smitingsaying…: or, saying of the soder, It is good
+7. So the carpenter encouraged the goldsmith, and he that smootheth with the hammer him that smote the anvil, saying, It is ready for the sodering: and he fastened it with nails, that it should not be moved.

 8. But thou, Israel, art my servant, Jacob whom I have chosen, the seed of Abraham my friend.